denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 development.
 Key commands include:

 - `javac`: Converts .java source files into .class bytecode
-- java: Executes the program
+- `java`: Executes the program
-- jar: Packages files together
+- `jar`: Packages files together
 - `javadoc`: Generates documentation

 The `javac` program generates instructions in a special format called bytecode that the java command can run.

 Then java launches the Java Virtual Machine (JVM) before running the code The JVM knows how to run bytecode on the actual machine it is on.

 think of the JVM as a special magic box on your machine that knows how to run your .class file within your particular operating system and hardware.

 ---